AndresPeMa/AndresPerezMtz_Portfolio/README.md

 <button id="project-button"><a href="ML_Analysis.html">Using Machine Learning to Improve Treatment Targeting in Farmer Training Code (Project Collaboration with the World Bank)</a></button>

+### COMPARING HOUSING PRICES IN SAN DIEGO AND SACRAMENTO COUNTIES

+**California Polytechnic State University, San Luis Obispo.
+Spring Quarter 2023**

+##### Project Descriptive

+> This group project consisted of gathering county housing data, running various time series tests on the data, and comparing results.
+We visualized the tests to present them to the class and provide them in our project report.
+We used FRED data.

+#### Personal Challenges
+> For this project I took part in mainly coding.

 <button id="project-button"><a href="House Prices in San Diego and Sacramento.pdf">Time Series Analysis Project</a></button>

 ### THE ECONOMICS OF POPULATION GROWTH AND IMMIGRATION ON UNEMPLOYMENT RATE IN CALIFORNIA

-<button id="project-button"><a href="THE ECONOMICS OF POPULATION GROWTH AND IMMIGRATION ON UNEMPLOYMENT RATE IN CALIFORNIA.pdf">Undergraduate Thesis</a></button>

-**California State University, Sacramento, spring semester 2022**
+**California State University, Sacramento.
+Spring semester 2022**

 ##### Project Description:

-> This individual project consisted of picking a topic of our interest for which we needed to research previous literature, look for and gather enough data to run tests (OLS regression, statistical tests), analyze it, write a report, and present it to the Sacramento State economics faculty.
+> This individual project consisted of picking a topic of my interest for which we needed to research previous literature, look for and gather enough data to run tests (OLS regression, statistical tests), analyze it, write a report, and present it to the Sacramento State economics faculty.

 ##### Personal Challenges: